jenvdr/REDUX-shopping-cart/README.md

 ### Important

-- Custom Firebase database used expires after 1 month, will have to be replicated;
+- Custom Firebase database used expires after 1 month, will have to be replicated